Amazon can now deliver packages directly to your car — here’s how it works

 - Amazon can now deliver packages directly to the trunk of a car for owners of Volvo and GM models with an active Volvo On Call or OnStar subscription.

-- The service is known as Amazon Key In-car and is now available in 37 cities.
+- The service, known as Amazon Key In-Car, is available in 37 cities.

-- This follows the introduction of Amazon Key in-home delivery, and continues the path of Amazon looking for new ways to get packages to customers.
+- It follows the introduction of Amazon Key in-home delivery and continues the trend of Amazon looking for new ways to get packages to customers.

-Last year, Amazon wanted into your house to deliver packages.
-Now the company wants to deliver directly to the trunk of your car.
+Last year, Amazon wanted to get into your house to deliver packages.
+Now it wants to deliver directly to the trunk of your car.

+The online retailer has launched Amazon Key In-Car, which enables Amazon to deliver packages directly to the trunk of a customer’s car.

 Here’s how it works:

-- Download the Amazon Key app and link it with your online concierge account.
+- Download the Amazon Key app and link it to your Volvo On Call or OnStar account.

-- Shop as normally on Amazon, but select in-car delivery on check out.
-Customers give Amazon the address where the car is parked within a two block radius.
-Deliveries “can only be made to a stationary car parked in an open, street-level, and publicly accessible area” the website stipulates.
-That includes a home or publicly accessible workplace.
+- When you shop on Amazon, select in-car delivery at checkout.
+Give Amazon the address where the car is parked, within a two-block radius.
+The website stipulates that deliveries “can only be made to a stationary car parked in an open, street-level, and publicly accessible area” – that can include a home or workplace.

-- Amazon will give a four-hour delivery window for delivery, usually 11 a.m. to 3 p.m. for two-day delivery or 5 p.m. to 9 p.m. for same-day delivery.
+- Amazon provides a four-hour delivery window, usually 11 a.m. to 3 p.m. for two-day delivery or 5 p.m. to 9 p.m. for same-day delivery.

-- The day of delivery, an Amazon driver finds the car via GPS, Amazon verifies “the delivery driver, car and driver location, and that the package was ordered with in-car delivery” before the driver can unlock the car with their app.
-They will first try and fit the package in the trunk, but will put it in the cabin if that is not possible.
-If the car is unavailable or has moved, Amazon will default to the backup delivery option customers have specified.
+- The day of delivery, an Amazon driver finds the car via GPS.
+Before the driver can unlock the car with the app, Amazon verifies “the delivery driver, car, and driver location, and that the package was ordered with in-car delivery.”

+- The driver will first try to fit the package in the trunk; if they can’t, they’ll put it in the cabin.
+(If the car is unavailable or has moved, Amazon will use the backup delivery option a customer specified.)

-- The driver then exits the vehicle or closes the doors.
-The app forces the driver to confirm “that the vehicle is securely locked before the driver can move away from the vehicle” and automatically re-locks the car if for whatever reason the car does not get re-locked by the driver.
+- The app forces the driver to confirm the car is locked before they can leave for their next delivery.

-- Amazon sends a notification to the customer that the delivery is done.
+- Amazon sends a notification to the customer that the package was delivered.

-Amazon Key has no additional cost for customers and is limited to Prime subscribers.
+There is no additional cost to use Amazon Key, though the service is limited to Prime subscribers.

 “We were really happy with the response to in-home delivery,” Peter Larsen, Amazon’s head of delivery technology, told The Verge.
 “What we wanted to do – and it was part of the plan all along – is how we take that beyond the home.”

-In-car delivery is eligible for “tens of millions of items” on Amazon under 50 pounds that are smaller than 26 x 21 x 16 inches in size, cost less than $1,300, and don’t require a signature upon delivery.
+Amazon says “tens of millions of items” are eligible for in-car delivery, as long as they weigh under 50 pounds, fit within size specifications, cost less than $1,300, and don’t require a signature upon delivery.

-Amazon says it is planning on working with other car manufacturers to roll out the new service.
-Volvo and GM have a two-year contract with Amazon, according to the Verge.
+Amazon says it is planning to work with other car manufacturers to roll out the service.
+Volvo and GM have a two-year contract with Amazon, a source told The Verge.

-In-car delivery does not require extra equipment installation that Amazon’s Key’s in-home delivery did, which could make it more attractive for customers.
-It does, however, require a subscription to the online concierge service, which can add costs to customers who are not already subscribed.
+In-car delivery does not require the installation of extra equipment that Amazon’s Key’s in-home delivery did, which could make it more attractive to customers.
+But it does require a subscription to Volvo On Call or OnStar, which could be an added cost for those who don’t have either now.